duyyudus/lambomoon-metaverse-web/markdown/story.md

 In the first mission, a small group of volunteers enter the portal, and return successfully.
 It turns out, the portal bring them to a moon-like asteroid which fly around a planet that seems to harbor life.
 The alliance decides to name that planet **Lonely Asteroid May Be Outlandish ( L.A.M.B.O )** and moon-like asteroid is **LAMBO Moon.**

-Short names are **Lambo** and **Lambomoon.** And that alliance is **L.A.M.B.O Alliance.**
+Short names are **Lamda** and **Lamdamoon.** And that alliance is **L.A.M.B.O Alliance.**

-Given success and insights of the first mission, humanity decides to build many moonbases on Lambomoon which is the forwarding station for exploratory missions on Lambo planet.
+Given success and insights of the first mission, humanity decides to build many moonbases on Lamdamoon which is the forwarding station for exploratory missions on Lamda planet.
 They are called **Lambases**, where our journey begins.

 ....